OCA/account-invoicing/account_product_move/readme/USAGE.rst

 To use this module, you need to:

 #.
-Go to *Accounting > Accounting > Journals > Journal Templates*.
+Go to *Accounting > Accounting > Journals > Extra Product Moves*.
 #.
 Create a new Account Product Move record and give it a name.
 #.
-Create product template lines.
+Create Product Move Lines.
 #.
-Create Product Move Lines for these products.
+Update one or more product to link them to the Extra Product Move.
 #.
-Create a new out invoice with product lines.
+Create a new out invoice with lines referring to these products.
 #.
 Post the out invoice.
 #.
-If any of the products in invoice lines has an Account Product Move record set-up, exist a new journal entry will be added per line in Account Product Move Lines of Account Product Move, holding these Account Product Move Lines.
+If any of the products in invoice lines has an Extra Product Move record set-up,
+   a new automatic journal entry will be added per line that refers to extra moves.